Welcome to the Premier Website for Professional Business Analysis

 Financial Objectives in Pricing

-Pricing occurs when the seller sets a list price (or reference price, or base price) for specific products.
+Pricing occurs when the seller sets a List Price (or Reference Price, or Base Price) for specific products.
 The reference price is the price customers usually pay (however, see the discussions below on discounts and sale prices).

 Sellers usually price with one or more of the following financial objectives in view.
 They designate list prices to: